caongochoangvan/FashionShopApp/README.md

 # FashionShopApp
 Fashion Shop App :computer: is an e-commercial website project developed by :girl: me (academic purpose).
 The backend is written by Flask (Python) and the frontend used bootstrap.
-Moreover, there are also some A.I techniques :robot: that make the project unique.
+Moreover, there are also some A.I techniques :robot: that make the project unique 👍 .
 This project is a suitable tutorial :book: for self-taught beginner :smile: .
 Please give me 1 :star: if you find it useful :100:
 # Demo
 <b>Link demo</b>: Coming soon.
 <br/>